 Employee onboarding: why you want it done right?

 The term onboarding describes all the steps needed to turn a new employee into a fully functioning member of the team.
 It involves setting up their work station, familiarizing them with the promises, introducing them to colleagues and managers and providing all the tools and knowledge needed so they could perform as best as possible.
 The transition period can last anywhere from 90 days to a year.

 How important is employee onboarding?
 Well, according to a recent study, more than a quarter of new hires are ready to quit a new job within the first 90 days if they are not satisfied.
 Considering how time-consuming it is to screen job applicants and find the best fit for a vacancy, losing a person within such a short time frame seems like a waste, right?
 Well-structured and executed employee onboarding can increase retention and bring in a host of additional benefits:

-Read on about onboarding and its significance here.
+Read more about onboarding and its significance in our blog.